-Each challenge will have 15 calendar days to be rebutted.
+Rebuttals will occur on a rolling basis, with each challenge having a limited length of time to be rebutted.
 This length of time is specified in the BEAD Initial Proposal Volume I and begins at the time of challenge evidence approval.
 At the end of the Challenge Phase, an official Rebuttal Phase will begin.
 This phase serves as a buffer and ensures all challenges submitted at the end of the Challenge Phase have ample time to be rebutted.